 The student athlete Mentor program at Virginia Tech is a culmination of active one-to-one relationships between student athletes, graduate students, and community volunteers.
 The mentoring relationships are formed to foster guidance and support for the academic and personal enrichment of selected Virginia Tech student athletes.

-Mentors serve as the liaison between assigned student-athletes and their athletic academic coordinator, and are required to: complete an orientation and screening prior to participation, commit for at least one semester, and attend at least one additional training during the semester.
+Mentors serve as the liaison between assigned student-athletes and their athletic academic counselor, and are required to: complete an orientation and screening prior to participation, commit for at least one semester, and attend at least one additional training during the semester.
 The Mentor program is intended to complement the mission of Student Athlete Academic Support Services.

 The Mentor program provides a proactive approach to assist student athletes in adjusting to college life and academics, and/or maintaining acceptable college level academic performance.
 The goals are to strengthen student athletes' time management skills, assess their tutoring needs, monitor their academic progress, and to create a sense of belonging and a connection with the campus community.